 Ordinarily, all calculations and determinations to be made in connection with the Notes will be made by us or by the Calculation Agent, on our behalf.
 Whenever the Calculation Agent is required to act, it will do so in good faith, and its determinations will be binding in the absence of manifest error.
-The Calculation Agent does not warrant the accuracy or completeness of information made available with respect to the Indices or of calculations made by it in connection with the Notes.
+The Calculation Agent does not warrant the accuracy or completeness of information made available with respect to the Index or of calculations made by it in connection with the Notes.

-However, if any of the following circumstances arise in determining or making a required calculation in determining the Variable Return or Alternative Variable Return for the Notes, we will appoint three independent and active participants in significant markets relating to the Indices (each, a "Calculation Expert") to make or confirm applicable calculations:
+However, if any of the following circumstances arise in determining or making a required calculation in determining the Variable Return or Alternative Variable Return for the Notes, we will appoint three independent and active participants in significant markets relating to the Index (each, a 'Calculation Expert' and together, the "Calculation Experts") to make or confirm applicable calculations:

-- (a) if we elect to make an early payment of Alternative Variable Return, as discussed above, as a result of the occurrence of an Extraordinary Event in respect of the Index Basket; - (b) if one or more of the Indices is not calculated by its Index Source and an independent third party does not calculate the level of such Index or Indices; or - (c) if a material determination required in calculating the Percentage Change, involves the application of material discretion by us or our agent or is based, in whole or in part, on information which is not compiled by, or derived from, sources that are independent of us.
+(a) if we elect to make an early payment of Alternative Variable Return, as discussed above, as a result of the occurrence of an Extraordinary Event;

+- (b) if the Index is not calculated by its Index Source and an independent third party does not calculate the level of the Index; or - (c) if a material determination required in calculating the Percentage Change involves the application of material discretion by us or our agent or is based, in whole or in part, on information which is not compiled by, or derived from, sources that are independent of us.